 STEPHEN PAGE & THE BANGARRA DANCE THEATRE

-Storytelling has long held a place within culture as a tool for people to communicate and identify themselves and the culture to which they belong.
+Storytelling has long held a place within culture as a tool for people to communicate, identify themselves and the culture to which they belong.

-Who better to highlight the importance of storytelling within culture and its inextricable link to human nature than Stephen Page, the Artistic Director of the Bangarra Dance Theatre.
-Stephen’s universal language of music, theatre and dance not only provides insight into one of the world’s most ancient and mystifying cultures, but connects us to the past in a way that celebrates and confronts who we are today.
+Stephen’s universal language of music, theatre, and dance not only provides insight into history and into one of the world’s most ancient and mystifying cultures, but through story Stephen actively connects us to the past in a way that continues to celebrate and confronts who we are today.

 IN THE BEGINNING